 Because Sympli now is now able to interpret design files from Adobe XD, we thought it time we finally learn how to use Adobe's flagship app for designing user interfaces.
 We'll learn about low-fidelity prototyping, adding interactions, and sourcing feedback from stakeholders using the Adobe XD app and the Sympli for Adobe XD CC app.
 Later on, in Part 2 of 2, we'll learn about high-fidelity prototyping with Adobe XD and dive deeper into exporting designs to Sympli for design handoff.
 Note: if you're an XD wizard and you just want to see how the Adobe XD/Sympli integration works, click here.

+What is low-fidelity prototypynig?
 First, we'll need to use text and shapes to mockup our idea roughly and quickly (although images are fine if they add more context to the design where it would otherwise look too vague).
-Most design tools, Adobe XD included, have their toolbar on the left-hand side, so I'm sure you'll find wireframing and low-fidelity designing with Adobe XD a breeze (even if you're new to it).
+Most design tools, Adobe XD included, have their toolbar on the left-hand side, so I'm sure you'll find wireframing and low-fidelity designing and prototyping with Adobe XD a breeze (even if you're new to it).
 Familiar keyboard shortcuts like "R" for Rectangle are fairly standard too.

 If you need to tile a component horizontally or vertically, select the Object from the Layer List and click "Repeat Grid" from the Inspector on the right-hand-side, or use cmd + R (Ctrl + R in Windows).
 After that, move the draggable handles to horizontally or vertically tile the objects—this is a speedy and super-convenient way to tile repetitive components, rather than duplicate them manually.
 Also, if you make changes to one tile, those changes are reflected in all of the other tiles as well.
 It's tools like this that make lean UX such an efficient workflow.